• Skip to main content

 Coconut Milk: I refrigerated my can of coconut milk overnight and used the creamy part that settled at the top of the can.
 If you are avoiding coconut, you can use cashew cream.

-Vegan Chicken Broth: My homemade version is made from nutritional yeast and a variety of seasonings.
+Vegan Chicken Broth: My homemade version is made from nutritional yeast and various seasonings.
 It adds a wonderful flavor that is highly recommended.
 Store-bought vegan chicken broth or vegetable stock will work as well.

 Dumpling Ingredients